Helm Chart Templating and K8s Tricks

-I’ve been writing a little bit of Helm chart code for my job, because a lot of deployments are outdated and we are migrating our CI/CD pipelines from Drone.io to Argo Workflows.
+Nowadays, I barely touch in helm charts in my job.
+In the past, I was used to writing a little bit of it, because a lot of deployments are outdated and we were migrating our CI/CD pipelines from Drone.io to Argo Workflows.

 {{- $svcPort := .Values.service.port -}}